14 · status

 What changed since the start of the year

 Six months ago this project had a Honeyguide image that booted to a login prompt and USB-Ethernet that mostly worked.
-Today it has GPU-accelerated Hyprland on the panel, touch-driven Wayland, A2DP music playback to a Bluetooth speaker, and a kernel tree we can rebuild and redeploy in under a minute.
+Today it has GPU-accelerated Hyprland on the panel, touch-driven Wayland, native WPA2 WiFi, A2DP music playback to a Bluetooth speaker, audible sound through the phone’s own loudspeaker, and a kernel tree we can rebuild and redeploy in under a minute.
 That’s tier-one (essay 1’s framing) and most of tier-two.
-Tier three — calls, SMS, on-device audio — is the next arc.
+Tier three — calls, SMS, ringtones routed through the in-codec path — is the next arc.

 The honest balance: the things that work, work reasonably well.
 The things that don’t work, don’t work for understood reasons we haven’t fixed yet.
-There are no “we have no idea what’s going on” subsystems left, with one exception: why the BCM43455 CR4 won’t execute its loaded firmware.
+There are no “we have no idea what’s going on” subsystems left.
 Everything else is a concrete next step away from green.